wilson323/zker/docs/pulsar-eventbus-integration-guide-en.md

 ## Overview

-This document provides a comprehensive guide for integrating Apache Pulsar as an EventBus in Coze Studio, including architecture design, implementation details, configuration instructions, and usage guidelines.
+This document provides a comprehensive guide for integrating Apache Pulsar as an EventBus in zker, including architecture design, implementation details, configuration instructions, and usage guidelines.

 ## Integration Background

 ### Why Choose Pulsar?

-In Coze Studio's architecture, EventBus plays a critical role in asynchronous message delivery, including workflow execution, Agent communication, data processing pipelines, and other core functions.
+In zker's architecture, EventBus plays a critical role in asynchronous message delivery, including workflow execution, Agent communication, data processing pipelines, and other core functions.
 As user scale grows and business complexity increases, we need a more powerful and flexible message queue solution.

-Pulsar, as a next-generation distributed messaging system, brings the following core advantages to Coze Studio:
+Pulsar, as a next-generation distributed messaging system, brings the following core advantages to zker:

-1. **High Performance**: Pulsar provides low-latency, high-throughput messaging that can support Coze Studio's large-scale concurrent Agent execution and workflow processing
+1. **High Performance**: Pulsar provides low-latency, high-throughput messaging that can support zker's large-scale concurrent Agent execution and workflow processing
-2. **Multi-tenancy**: Native support for multi-tenant architecture, perfectly matching Coze Studio's multi-user, multi-workspace business model
+2. **Multi-tenancy**: Native support for multi-tenant architecture, perfectly matching zker's multi-user, multi-workspace business model
 3. **Persistence**: Supports message persistence storage, ensuring the reliability of Agent execution states and workflow data, preventing task loss due to system restarts
-4. **Horizontal Scaling**: Supports separation of compute and storage, easy to scale horizontally, enabling smooth scaling as Coze Studio's user base grows
+4. **Horizontal Scaling**: Supports separation of compute and storage, easy to scale horizontally, enabling smooth scaling as zker's user base grows
 5. **Message Ordering**: Pulsar provides strong consistency and message ordering guarantees, ensuring that Agent workflow steps execute in the correct sequence, preventing state confusion and data inconsistency
 6. **Rich Features**: Supports message deduplication, delayed messages, dead letter queues, and other advanced features, providing stronger reliability guarantees for complex AI workflows